mui/material-ui/docs/pages/blog/mui-product-comparison.md

 Try Joy UI if you appreciate the comprehensiveness and reliability of Material UI, but don't need all of the additional baggage that comes along with Material Design.

+Get started in the [Joy UI docs](/joy-ui/getting-started/overview/).

 #### Key features

+- Modern design: Joy UI's default styles align better with modern sensibilities than Material Design's more conservative take.
+- Flexibility: Customize with ease, and leverage the power of CSS variables to ensure consistency when making pixel-perfect adjustments.

 #### Ideal use cases

+- Projects that don't require Material Design

 ### MUI Base